Harmonica-Men/AstroShop/README.md

 10. Add in the *setting.py* the Heroku app URL into ALLOWED HOSTS
 11. Gather all static files of the project by using the command *python3 manage.py collectstatic* in the terminal
 12. Make sure that DEBUG=FALSE in *settings.py*
-13. Create a *Procfile* in the root directory and add *web: gunicorn astroshare. astroshop.wsgi*
+13. Create a *Procfile* in the root directory and add *web: gunicorn shopper.wsgi*
 14. In Heroku enable the automatic deploy or manually deploy the code from the main branch

 ### Local Deployment